That level of pressure and expectation can often force agencies into making a common mistake: focussing only on the big stuff.

 3. Product recommendations

-Another one for your ecommerce clients!
-Again, providing they have ecommerce software capable of providing actionable data on buyer purchase history, an email campaign that offers product recommendations to previous customers can go an awfully wrong way.
+Another one for your eCommerce clients!
+Again, providing they have eCommerce software capable of providing actionable data on buyer purchase history, an email campaign that offers product recommendations to previous customers can go an awfully long way.

 Let’s say your client is a photography equipment retailer.
-If one of their customers buys a flash gun, there’s a good chance they’ll need a constant supply of batteries afterwards, so why not drip-feed them with reminders via email that batteries can also be purchased from the same store?
+If one of their customers buys a flash gun, there’s a good chance they’ll need a constant supply of batteries afterwards.
+So, why not drip-feed them with reminders via email?

 If any of your clients provide software-as-service platforms or some other form of subscription product, they’ll regularly be met with the challenge of re-engaging lost contracts.